How To Create a Google Analytics WordPress Plugin To Start Using Today

 Adding Google Analytics to your WordPress site will help you track who’s been visiting your site, what they’ve been looking at, and how they got there.

-The easiest way to do it is with a plugin, such as our Google Analytics+, which lets you quickly access a post, page, site or network performance overview without ever leaving your WordPress or Multisite dashboard.
+The simplest and easiest way to do this is to install a Google Analytics WordPress plugin, such as Beehive, which lets you quickly access a post, page, site or network performance overview without leaving your WordPress or Multisite dashboard.

 But sometimes you might want to keep things a bit simpler and insert the analytics tracking code into your site yourself.
-And other times you might want to roll up your sleeves and play with code.
+And other times you might want to roll up your sleeves, play with code, and create analytics plugins of your own.

 Google tells you to insert the code in the

-<head> section of each page on your site, but the great news is that with WordPress you don’t need to do this.
-You can create a simple plugin that will automatically insert it into every new page that’s created in your site.
+<head> section of every page on your site, but with WordPress you don’t need to do this.
+You can create a simple plugin that will automatically insert it into every new page that’s created on your site.

 What You’ll Need

-To create this plugin, you’ll need just a few things:
+To create a Google Analytics plugin for WordPress, you’ll need just a few things:

 - A live WordPress installation running the theme of your choice.